 NO make up, nail varnish or temporary tattoos or hair colours are permitted during school hours.

 Please make sure that ALL items of clothing, especially jumpers, sweatshirts and PE kit, are permanently and clearly marked with the child’s name.
 Any named items found in lost property will be returned to their owners when found.
-Labelplanet offer a huge range of 'stikins' and 'trons' labels for clothing, shoes, lunchboxes, drinks bottles etc and will give KSPA 30% commission on any orders when using the following hyperlink.
-Please click here to place your order or for further information.
+Labelplanet offer a huge range of 'stikins' and 'trons' labels for clothing, shoes, lunchboxes, drinks bottles etc and will give KSPA 30% commission on any orders when using the hyperlink to our account.
+Please click on the image below for further information or to place your order.
+Thank you.

 PTFA Preloved Uniform